donundeen/WeCanMusic/server/README.md

 should see no errors or anything else.

+If fluidsynth is working, it should play a few notes when you run the conductor.node.js command, and whenever you boot the machine.

 # Setup networking: hotspot and internet access

 The Hotspot mode runs a local wifi access point that all your instruments, and any control interfaces, ipads, etc can connect to.
 You need it running to run wecanmusic and have it do stuff.